AnVuong123/bimat_ml/README.md

 ## Training and Prediction Scripts

-This repository provides training and prediction scripts for four settings:
+This repository provides training and prediction scripts for four settings.
+All scripts are run using **4-fold cross validation**.

 1. **BiDB with monolayer-based representation**
 2. **BiDB with bilayer-based representation**